dstern/pull_thin/README.txt

 3 - Can replace the NAs in the files with priors, which is useful for some downstream applications, such as R-QTL

+To Do:
+1 - Properly recognizes if *par2 files have been preprocessed, but does not recognize for *par1 files.